Behind the Voices

 Lori McDevitt, Educator

 Lori has her Master’s in Education and has taught both elementary and middle school for the last 15 years.
 Her prior career was in mental health services working with adults and teens and has volunteered for Girls Scouts USA for 8 years.
-She lives in California with her husband and has 3 grown children.
+Today, Lori enjoys playing and coaching high school tennis and mentoring foster youth as a CASA (Court Appointed Special Advocate) in her free time.
+Lori and her husband are expecting their first grandchild in 2021.

 Rachel Rosner, Educator